thecodrr/vws/README.md

 1. SSL (either make the VSChannel work or OpenSSL)

-General code cleanup etc. is also needed (but the codebase is generally clean).
+General code cleanup etc. is also needed.

 ## Contributors